The Office for National Statistics has released new figures on the number of deaths involving coronavirus.

 Why the increase?

-The latest data captures more than the hospital deaths of patients who had tested positive for coronavirus and so definitely had the infection.
+The latest data captures more than only the hospital deaths of patients who had tested positive for coronavirus and so definitely had the infection.

 It looks at community deaths - people who died at home or in residential care who doctors recorded on the death certificate as probably having Covid-19.